inwardmovement/inwardmovement.github.io/content/about.md

 ---
 title: About
-layout: about
 ---

 I'm Victor Massé from Lyon, France.
-Writer, musician, activist.
+Writer and musician.

 You can write me at
 `victor.dhamma@gmail.com`